ACL Tear & Reconstruction

 It is important to keep in mind that surgery to reconstruct a torn ACL is not an emergency for most people.
 Many people with a torn ACL do not need surgery at all.
 Even though the chances for complete success from surgery are now excellent, surgery is not for everyone.
 This is because not everyone needs the ligament repaired to return to his or her pre-injury level of function.
 It is important to distinguish whether the work, recreational, and athletic activities of the person is light, moderate, or strenuous.
-Another important issue that needs to be understood by the individual considering ACL reconstruction is that it requires many weeks and months of hard work in rehabilitation following the reconstruction.
+Another important issue that needs to be understood by the individual considering ACL Reconstruction Surgery is that it requires many weeks and months of hard work in rehabilitation following the reconstruction.
 This needs commitment and time.

 The most common autograft options are bone-patellar-bone tendon and hamstrings.
-ACL Reconstruction is typically done as an outpatient procedure.
+ACL Reconstruction Surgery is typically done as an outpatient procedure.
 Depending on graft choice, open incisions may be necessary to harvest the tissue that is to be used as the new ACL.
 Knee Arthroscopy is then performed to inspect the Knee, treat additional injuries (meniscus tears or cartilage damage), and to prepare the Knee for the new ACL.

 Once the graft tissue has been prepared and the torn ACL tissue has been removed, the surgeon is ready to place the ligament within the Knee.
 Small tunnels (7-10 mm) are drilled in the tibia and femur to allow the ligament to be pulled up into the Knee.

-- The surgeon inspects the Knee and removes the remains of the old ACL using an arthroscopic shaver.
+- The orthopaedic surgeon inspects the Knee and removes the remains of the old ACL using an arthroscopic shaver.

 - The graft which gets used for reconstruction, is harvested and prepared for the replacement.
 Usually the patellar tendon or the Semitendinosis and Gracilis tendon autografts are used in athletes.

 - After harvesting the tissue, a hole is drilled from the front of tibia diagonally into the Knee and ends up where the ACL attaches to the top of the shin.
-Next, the surgeon drills a hole in femur at the anatomical foot-print on the lateral femoral condyle.
+Next, the orthopaedic surgeon drills a hole in femur at the anatomical foot-print on the lateral femoral condyle.

 - The harvested replacement graft pulled into place through the holes which were just drilled and locked after flipping the Endo-CL Button.